 The self-paced, interactive online training courses, designed by NP Training Works, teach coordinators how to start a chapter and certify members of the public as citizen scientists for FrogWatch USA.
 The training courses are available at http://www.aza.org/web-based-training.aspx.

 The Wyoming Toad Project - Wyoming toads are the only North American amphibians listed as extinct in the wild.
 Found only in the 50 sq.mi. area of the Laramie Basin in Wyoming, these toads began a rapid decline in the 1970’s due to pollution, pesticide runoff, habitat destruction and fungal disease.
 In 1988, a few toads were caught and a captive breeding program started to protect against extinction.
 Cheyenne Mountain Zoo cares for a collection of these critically endangered toads in our off-exhibit Amphibian Conservation Center.
-In 2008 our Wyoming Toad Recovery Program toads produced over 3,000 tadpoles!
-2,500 of those were released back into the wild.
+Our Wyoming Toad Recovery Program produces over 1000-3000 tadpoles each spring, with the majority being released back to the wild in Wyoming.
+In 2013 we started a toadlet head-start program to raise over 50 of the little ones up to one year of age to test if this increases their survival in the wild.
 We are currently releasing tadpoles into the Laramie Basin and participating in survey studies to determine their population in the wild.

 Conserving Mantella Frogs - There are five critically endangered Mantella frogs, native only to Madagascar, that are being over-collected for the pet trade.
 Habitat loss and disease also threaten the survival of those still in the wild.
 Cheyenne Mountain Zoo has obtained a collection of Mantella frogs from a trusted captive breeding source and is now captive breeding mantilla frogs to support other AZA institutions and help avoid the collection of wild mantilla frogs in the future.
 In 2008-2009, the Zoo’s Quarter’s for Conservation program also supported Madagasikara Voakajy, a conservation and research program in Madagascar, which aims to protect Mantella frogs and their habitat through local community education.
 Cheyenne Mountain Zoo staff also developed a flash card game to help schools in Madagascar teach about their local frogs and the challenges they face in the wild.
 Through our support they will further their efforts in field research and community education.